 Drought Management Plan

-In February 2015, Scottsdale's City Council approved the amended five-year Drought Management Plan, which details the city's responses to drought conditions if water deliveries to treatment plants are reduced or curtailed, resulting in a reduction of water deliveries to customers.
+In April 2021, Scottsdale's City Council approved the updated Drought Management Plan, which details the city's responses to drought conditions if water deliveries to treatment plants are reduced or curtailed, resulting in a reduction of water deliveries to customers.

 There are four drought stages in this plan with each stage representing a progressively severe condition and including increasingly stringent water conservation measures.
-These measures include water use reduction goals for both the city and its customers and specific actions like landscape watering restrictions and vehicle washing limitations.
-Water use restrictions will not be imposed until Stage 2 (Moderate Water Shortage) is reached.
+These measures aim to reduce water use progressively with each stage.

 Scottsdale recognizes that every drop of water is precious in the desert.
 In addition to assuring the stability of the community’s long-term water supply, we are also leading stewards in minimizing our water use.